The Universal: Music video

-A music video for the song was directed by Jonathan Glazer.
+A music video for the song was directed by English film director and screenwriter Jonathan Glazer.
 The band is presented in imitation of the opening scenes from the 1971 film A Clockwork Orange, in the Milk Bar.
 Blur star as the quasi-Droogs, complete with Damon Albarn wearing eyeliner similar to the character Alex DeLarge.
 They perform in the bar in all-white.
-Though the band do not engage in their usual vibrant stage demeanor, Damon Albarn frequently turns to the camera and gives a sly, crooked smile.
+Though the band do not engage in their usual vibrant stage demeanour, Damon Albarn frequently turns to the camera and gives a sly, crooked smile.
 Graham Coxon spends the majority of the video sitting against the wall, while playing his guitar.
 They also spend some time during the video sitting at a table, watching the people around them.

 The bar patrons consist of different groups; a male with two females are openly kissing.
 The man has lipstick all over his face; a lone female entertains male business colleagues by exploiting their sexual interest in her; two men, one identified as a 'red man' (dressed entirely in red) who used to be 'blue', conduct a stilted (subtitled) conversation; two other men – one of them wearing a vicar's clerical collar – become increasingly drunk on cocktails, laughing more and more hysterically until the clergyman tells his friend something to which the viewer is not privy, causing his friend to withdraw into stunned silence (a device similar to that used in Radiohead's promotional video for the song "Just" in the same year).
-There are also two old men who make a few comments (again subtitled) marveling at the scene.
+There are also two old men who make a few comments (again subtitled) marvelling at the scene.
 Blur then walk down the aisle to exit the building.
 Damon Albarn stops them, then the clergyman moves in to kiss his friend.
 There are also scenes outside, showing high rise buildings, where people are gathered around a golf ball speaker atop a roof, listening.

-The golf ball-shaped speaker featured in the video was sold in a charity auction in 1999.
+A full back-to-film restoration was undertaken by renowned post-production facility, Vanderquest, in 2025 by re-scanning the original 16mm film negatives and was released in 4K Ultra HD in November that year to celebrate its 30 year anniversary.

 Track listings

 All music was composed by Albarn, Coxon, James, and Rowntree.
-All lyrics were composed by Albarn.
+All lyrics were written by Albarn.